johnnymatthews/mohnjatthews-blog/2024-11-01-install-vagrant-on-windows-11/install-vagrant-on-windows-11.md

 date: 2024-11-01
 ---

+It's not super difficult, it's just not super clear what you're meant to do -- at least not initially clear.

 ## Prerequisites

 There are a couple of things we need to install before we can start spinning up VMs: